How To Build A Successful Fashion Freelance Business

 If you are a freelance photographer you could consider buying the licensing rights to some of the photos you did for top clients and repurposing them into other products like a calendar.
 (Think Vogue cover calendar)

 One of my favorite fashion illustrators is Magan Hess.
 She has worked with some incredible brands such as Chanel and Dior.
-However, she is now a published author and also sells some beautiful products like coffee mugs, stationary, scarves and pillows.
+However, she is now a published author and also sells some beautiful products like coffee mugs, stationery, scarves, and pillows.
 She has built her own legion of adoring fans!

 Are You A Freelancer And Need To Get Organized?